 Meath Children and Young Peoples Services Committee (CYPSC) bring together the main statutory, community and voluntary providers of services to children and young people in the County.
 They provide a forum for joint planning and co-ordination of activities to ensure that children, young people and their families receive improved and accessible services.
 The Council is a member of the CYPSC committee and works closely with other agencies to implement actions that respond to children and young people’s needs.

 Meath Comhairle na nÓg provides a forum for young people (aged between 12-18) in the County to discuss local and national issues of relevance to them.
 Comhairle na nÓg is recognized as the official structure for participation by young people in the development of policies and services.
-Meath Comhairle na nÓg is represented on a number of boards locally and at Dáil na nÓg nationally and is under the direction of the Department of Children and Youth Affairs.
+Meath Comhairle na nÓg is represented on a number of boards locally and at Dáil na nÓg nationally and is under the direction of the Department of Children, Equality, Disability, Integration and Youth.

 22.214.171.124 Older People